 Quick-Soak method:

 - Rinse beans in a colander set in the sink, then put them in a saucepan and cover with water.
 Set the pan over high heat, bring the water to a boil; let boil for 2 minutes.
-Remove the pan from the heat, cover, and let the peas soak for 1 hour.
+Remove the pan from the heat, cover, and let the beans soak for 1 hour.

 To cook the beans: